jondoesntgit/cs230/README.md

 ## Organization

 Driven Data has a nice [template](https://drivendata.github.io/cookiecutter-data-science/) for data science projects.
 That template is more or less what we use in this repository

+## VGGish features

+`make vggish_params` downloads the parameters needed to do VGGish feature extraction